Python-Crash-Course/Python201/Session 0 - Git/session0_git.md

 ## Recap - Diagram of exercise flow

-The following slides try to depict the workflow of solving the above exercises.
+The following tries to depict the workflow of solving the above exercises.

 Commands are written for reference.